DJLax5/WinTestTGBot/README.md

 You may not comercialize this bot or anything that is bulid on-top of it.

 ## Known Bugs
-- If the system running this bot loses the internet connection, this bot will hang.
-A manual restart may be required.
+- If the system running this bot loses internet connection, messages will not be sent via telegram.
+The bot usually will fix itself.
-- If a user changes its username, the bot will no longer recognise the user
-- Works only with a limited number of users (about 10)
+- Works only with a limited number of users (tested with 25, should work up to 50 but not tested)